KenKundert/collection/README.rst

 argument.
 The format specifier has two parts separated by a bar (|).
 The part before the bar is a format string that is applied to each member in the collection.
 You can use {{k}} to interpolate the key and {{}}, {{0}}, or {{v}} to interpolate the value.
-If they value has attributes, you can access them using something like {{v.attr}}.
+If the value has attributes, you can access them using something like {{v.attr}}.
 The part after the bar is the join string.
 It is placed between every member.
 By default the join string is ', '.